Aspireguru/ICT171_PORTFOLIO_KRISHNAAJAY/My contributions.md

   ShowsTheCurrentTime(); // Run at start
 </script>

-#### We also need to updater the style.css to do that open ccs folder in the root folder then open style.css and scroll to the very bottom.
+#### We also need to update the style.css to do that.
+Open the ccs folder in the root folder, then open style.css and scroll to the very bottom.
 Paste this code to position and style the clock
 }
 #clock {
   position: fixed;